-It is of my daughter and her boyfriend.
+It is of my daughter and her high school boyfriend.
 It tells the story of the Homecoming that almost wasn’t.
-My daughter has suffered from a Osteochondral lesion of the talus since the 8th grade.
+My daughter suffered from an Osteochondral lesion of the talus since the 8th grade.

 After 8 weeks, she was able to cast of the crutches but not the boot.
 As time continued to march on, she became more frustrated with the situation.
 This was the third surgery after all.

 As she was dealing with her own issues, one Thursday night she got a call that her sweet boyfriend had been injured badly and was being rushed to the hospital.